 Not everyone who qualifies for regular benefits qualifies for extended benefits.
 The weekly benefit amount of extended benefits is the same as the amount the recipient receives during the regular unemployment compensation period.

-It is critical to note that recipients claiming benefits for unemployment cannot apply for extended benefits of their own volition.
-An unemployment benefits extension can only be applied to existing beneficiaries when ND is experiencing very high rates of unemployment.
-It is only during these times that the state/federal government will activate these federal unemployment extension programs, during which time they will mail out notifications to candidates eligible to receive the extended benefits.
+Claimants can only apply for an unemployment benefits extension when ND is experiencing very high rates of unemployment and the government makes them available, during which time they can mail out notifications to candidates eligible to receive the extended benefits.